Short answer? Most kids don’t. Even picky ones.

 -

-Your child’s diet
+Your child’s current diet

 -